kmshultz/scramfs-docs/content/step1/webdav.md

 linkTitle: "WebDAV"
 date: 2018-05-10T15:26:41-07:00
 draft: False
+weight: -40
 ---

-Create a new ScramFS alias called `webdav_share` that points to a new folder, `secure.scramfs` (the folder need not exist yet):
+Create a new ScramFS alias called `webdav_share` that points to a new folder on the share, `secure.scramfs` (the folder need not exist yet):

 ```
 $ scramfs alias create my_webdav_share -e --store-local-key --create -p secure.scramfs -t webdav